 We are blessed to have a wonderful team of board members and staff members who always put our animals first!

-The Wayward Ranch Board Members:
+The Wayward Ranch Board of Directors:

 Eleni has always been an animal lover.
 Growing up with three dogs and a horse ensured that animals would always be a part of her life.
 When home for the summer her first year in college, she began to volunteer at a local animal shelter, and her life was forever changed.
-When she returned to college in the fall she couldn't stop thinking about the dogs she had met, and the animal rescue world her eyes had been opened to.
+When she returned to college in the fall she couldn't stop thinking about the dogs she had met and the animal rescue world her eyes had been opened to.
 A year later she moved back to New York and adopted two dogs who carved out her path to fight for the underdog: the dogs no one else looked at twice.

 Eleni is a certified professional dog trainer specializing in aggression rehabilitation and tough behavioral cases.
 She loves animals of all sizes and is involved in many aspects of our rescue, including photographing the animals, promoting animals for adoption, coordinating with fosters and volunteers, and managing our staff.